Uliana200407/Labwork3Web/README.md

 **Column Reorganization:** In the mobile-specific media query, the layout is changed to a single column to accommodate the limited screen width, making content stack vertically for improved mobile usability.
 #### Demostration using web site on the phone
 https://github.com/Uliana200407/Labwork3Web/assets/114984015/7a354518-a276-4b12-8b4a-6b5fa1da79c4
+### Ability of mailing list
+This code provides the structure and styling for an email, but it doesn't actually send the email.
+To send an email, you would need to use a server-side script or a third-party email service to handle the sending process, which is not included in the HTML code itself.